-During the first six months of fiscal 2021, we recognized pre-tax special charges of \$1.0 million, which consisted of charges for relocation costs and adjustments related to severance costs associated with the previously announced transfer of activities from planned facility closures.
-We expect these actions to streamline our business activities, integrate recent acquisitions, and respond to reduced demand due to the COVID-19 pandemic, and that they will allow us to reduce spending in certain areas while permitting continued investment in future growth initiatives, such as new products, expanded market presence, and technology and innovation.
+During the first nine months of fiscal 2021, we recognized pre-tax special charges of \$1.5 million, which consisted primarily of charges for relocation costs and adjustments related to severance costs associated with the previously announced transfer of activities from planned facility closures.
 Further details regarding our special charges are included within the Special Charges footnote of the Notes to Consolidated Financial Statements within our Form 10-K.